-The Church of Constantinople (Byzantium) has ber origins in the Middle East.
-This family of Churches celebrates the comm faith of the Catholic Church according to traditions and rites fashioned by the influence of Greek, Byzantine, and Semitic cultures.
-Unfortunately many of these Eastern Churches are not in communion with the Pope.
-However, Pope John Paul II often referred to them as "sister Churches" (see On Commitment to Ecumenism 56).
-Pope include Melkite Catholics, Romanian Catholics, Ruthenian Catholics, and Ukrainian Catholics.
+The Church of Constantinople (Byzantium) has her origins in the Middle East.
+This family of Churches celebrates the comm faith of the Catholic Church fashioned by the influence of Greek, Byzantine, and Semitic cultures.
+Unfortunately many of these Eastern Churches are Pope, However, Pope John Paul II often referred to them as "sister Churches" (see On Commitment to Ecumenism 56) Those in communion with the Pope include Melkite Catholics, Romanian Catholics, Ruthenian

+Catholics

-FAITH JOURNAL 4
+FAITH JOURNAL